Celebrating 5 Years of Supporting Early Career Scientists Through Paid Summer Projects

 The importance of data sharing within the scientific community is paramount, as is allowing the opportunity for the students to be exposed to untyped data that will benefit them immensely as well as the researchers and academics.
 Each will have something different to gain from the data that would otherwise remain only available in non-digital form.
 We always do our best to inspire and encourage the students with the hope that their time here may enlighten a passion for crystallography.

-Providing opportunities and support for early career scientists is crucial for scientific growth and for those who think they may be part of that positive change, please do consider our summer project in 2025.
+Providing opportunities and support for early career scientists is crucial for scientific growth and for those who think they may be part of that positive change, please do consider our summer internships in 2025.